 The present study managed to investigate several fuzzy validity indices and discuss their advantages and disadvantages.
 According to the observation, in case the cluster centers were close to each other, some of these indices produced incorrect results.
 Moreover, most of these indices were susceptible to noise.
-To the final result is not as good as CT images.

-overcome these shortcomings, a new fuzzy-possibilistic validity index called FP index was proposed in this study.
+To overcome these shortcomings, a new fuzzy-possibilistic validity index called FP index was proposed in this study.

 Furthermore, FPCM, like other clustering algorithms, was susceptible to some initial parameters.
-In this regard, in addition to the number of clusters, FPCM required a priori selection of the degree of fuzziness (m) and degree of typicality $(\eta)$ .
-Therefore, an efficient procedure for determining the optimal values of m and $\eta$ was required.
+In this regard, in addition to the number of clusters, FPCM required a priori selection of the degree of fuzziness (m) and degree of typicality (η) .
+Therefore, an efficient procedure for determining the optimal values of m and η was required.